-Our Paragon Bleeding Disorder Division is here to provide patients with support and resources.
-Here are some especially helpful resources for if you or a loved one have a bleeding disorder and are learning how to navigate through what this means.
+We are here to provide patients with support and resources.
+Below are some especially helpful resources for anyone learning how to navigate living with a bleeding disorder.

 Hope was founded by friends who surrounded one family in a crisis caused by hemophilia.
 It is their goal to pay that friendship forward.
 They are working tirelessly to bring hope to a community of incredible people who face some of the most painful, scary, and lonely seasons throughout their lifetime.
 They believe together we can help these families win.